prabhuinbarajan/bootstrap/README.md

     --verbose                   verbose mode.
     --auto-pull                 automatic pull of docker images from qubeship

-a. -- organization :            if it is not specified, Qubeship will take the users personal organization as default
+a. -- organization :            the Github organization to become the default Qubeship organization. if it is not specified, Qubeship will take the user's personal organization as default
 b. -- github-host:              if is not supplied, Qubeship will default the SCM to https://github.com. it should only be of the pattern https://hostname.
                                 DO NOT specify context path.
 Qubeship will automatically remove the trailing slashes if specified
 c.  --install-registry :        if you want to register  a default registry on installation , set to true.